Logo_Color

 Yes. edison365's AI capability is delivered through Microsoft Copilot, which requires a Copilot licence in addition to both the Microsoft 365 subscription and the edison365 licence.
 For organisations that do not already have Copilot, this is a third licence cost to factor into total cost of ownership.
 Verto's AI functionality is built into the platform and does not require an additional Microsoft licence.

 edison365 claims methodology alignment and includes templates and structures intended to support P3M governance.
 The question worth asking in an evaluation is whether that alignment is built into the platform's data model and workflow logic, or whether it is delivered through configurable templates built on SharePoint and Power Platform.
 Purpose-built alignment, where the governance model is embedded in the platform architecture — is fundamentally more robust than template-based alignment, which requires maintenance and can drift as your process evolves.
-Verto's alignment to MoP, IPA, GovS 002 and HMT Green Book is structural, not template-based.
+Verto's alignment to Government Programme and Project Data Standard, MoP, and HMT Green Book is structural, not template-based.

 What is the risk of a platform built on SharePoint lists at portfolio scale?